zhubaitian/WPF-Demos/README.md

 # WPF-Demos
-A bunch of small demo project on quick starting of WPF programing on Windows.
+A bunch of small demo projects on quick starting of WPF programing on Windows.
 The demos are mainly provided by 'DotNet菜园' from his [WPF Introduction](https://www.cnblogs.com/chillsrc/category/684419.html) series.
 And I would also add some demos which are useful for me, I hope this would work for you as well.

 # Demo Projects Brief Introduction
 ---